ltn22/yang-evol/draft-toutain-schc-universal-option.md

 # Introduction # {#intro}

-Static Context Header Compression (SCHC) enables efficient communication in constrained networks by compressing protocol headers using predefined Rules.
-This document proposes improvements to how SCHC handles protocol options, as for CoAP (Constrained Application Protocol).
+Static Context Header Compression (SCHC) provides an essential mechanism for efficient communication in constrained networks by compressing protocol headers using predefined Rules.
+Originally developed for Low Power Wide Area Networks (LPWANs), SCHC has proven effective in scenarios with limited bandwidth, power constraints, and predictable traffic patterns.

-The Data Model defined in {{RFC9363}} was written based on LPWAN technologies while the working group was developing a solution for those devices.
-When the {{RFC9363}} was developed, the group targeted devices such as sensors and actuators with very constrained resources but these devices have very predictable traffic leading to very static rules.
-Also, the data model includes CoAP parameters defined in {{RFC8824}}.
+The YANG Data Model defined in {{RFC9363}} was designed primarily for LPWAN technologies, focusing on highly constrained devices such as sensors and actuators that generate predictable traffic patterns, which allowed for static compression rules.
+This model also incorporates CoAP parameters defined in {{RFC8824}}, representing CoAP options as specific Field Identifiers (FIDs) within SCHC Rules.

+While this approach works well in controlled LPWAN environments, it presents interoperability challenges when SCHC is applied to more dynamic networks or when protocols evolve to incorporate new options.
+The primary issue arises from the disconnection between protocol option identifiers and SCHC Field Identifiers (FIDs), making it difficult to efficiently handle newly defined or private options without disrupting existing implementations.

+This document proposes a more flexible approach to representing protocol options in SCHC YANG Data Models.
+By preserving original protocol option identifiers within SCHC Rules, we aim to:

+* Improve interoperability between SCHC implementations

+* Enable more graceful handling of protocol evolution

+* Simplify Rule management between SCHC endpoints

+* Support compression of newly defined or private options without requiring updates to the SCHC implementation

+The following sections examine the current challenges in detail, explore potential solutions including both semantic and syntactic compression approaches, and propose extensions to the YANG Data Model that preserve protocol option identifiers while maintaining efficient compression capabilities.

 # Current Challenges

-Since CoAP is a more flexible protocol compared to IPv6 (without extensions) or UDP, given that CoAP includes options.
-The data model redefined these options as identifiers that are included in SCHC Rules as Field ID (FID).

-If this approach was acceptable for LPWAN technologies that have a  static and controlled environment, the generalization of SCHC to more dynamic environment is a source of interoperability issues.
-Even though, this solution will become more accurate when rule management between two end-points in a SCHC instance is used to optimize compression.

-The following scenario (cf. {{fig-rule-mngt}}) illustrates this issue and assumes that the traffic is CoAP based, even if this can be extended to other protocols with options.
+The fundamental challenge in SCHC compression for protocols with options stems from how options are represented in the SCHC Data Model.
+Unlike the relatively static headers of IPv6 or UDP, CoAP includes a flexible options mechanism that allows for protocol extension through new options.

+## Option Representation Problem

+In the current SCHC Data Model defined in {{RFC9363}}, CoAP options are represented as predefined Field Identifiers (FIDs) that are included in SCHC Rules.
+Each option is essentially abstracted away from its original protocol identifier and assigned a new SCHC-specific identifier.
+While this approach works adequately in static LPWAN environments where the set of options is known in advance and rarely changes, it creates significant challenges in more dynamic networks or when protocols evolve.

+The core problem is that the mapping between protocol option identifiers (as defined in the protocol specification) and SCHC FIDs is not standardized or predictable.
+When a new CoAP option is defined after a SCHC implementation is deployed, there is no straightforward mechanism for the implementation to assign an appropriate FID to this option or to communicate this assignment to other SCHC implementations.

+## Rule Management Challenges

+This limitation becomes particularly problematic in scenarios involving rule management between two SCHC endpoints.
+The following scenario (cf. {{fig-rule-mngt}}) illustrates this issue:

 ~~~~ aasvg
               rule mngt